RiyanRickson/Cric_Guesser/README.md

-Welcome to Cric Guesser '\n'
+Welcome to Cric Guesser

-This game let's you guess names of cricketers '\n'
+This game let's you guess names of cricketers

-You have to choose their role and country '\n'
+You have to choose their role and country

-You have 6 lives(you will lose after 6 wrong guesses) '\n' Hope you enjoy my little project
+You have 6 lives(you will lose after 6 wrong guesses)

+Hope you enjoy my little project